When does an insect bite need medical attention?

 – when redness and swelling are worsening, or with the presence of pus, which may be an indication of infection, whereby antibiotics may be needed

-- when more rashes are occurring with worsening itch
+– when rashes spread with worsening itch

 – when the bite causes severe swelling in the face, mouth, eyes

-- when there are signs of generalized infection, where one feels unwell, with fever, flu-like symptoms, or presence of swollen glands
+– when there are signs of generalized infection, where one feels unwell, with fever, flu-like symptoms, or the presence of swollen glands

 Malaria tends to occur in some parts of Asia and this infection would require prompt treatment if you have travelled to areas with high risk of malaria.